kaiwalsh1/TechBlogHomework/README.md

 ## Credits
-HandlebarTodos and class videos, help from CJ Sanders, referenced our group project famYOUly.
+HandlebarTodos and class videos, help from CJ Sanders and Kirtley Adams, referenced our group project famYOUly.